matfish2/vue-formular/README.md

 ## Validation

+There are two ways to pass rules:

-passed as an object to the form's `validation` prop.
+a.
+Through the form's `validation` prop.
- An example works best to illustrate the syntax:
+b.
+Through the `rules` prop of each individual field.

+Rules which depend on other fields (i.e `requiredIf`,`greaterThan` and `smallerThan`) should be passed using option `a`.

+ Option `a` example:

        {
             rules: {